MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/keyvaluepairofstringstring.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: The list of key and value strings to avoid otherwise breaking changes in the current Campaign Management API version.
+description: The key and value pair of string and string values.
 ---
 # KeyValuePairOfstringstring Data Object - Campaign Management
-The list of key and value strings to avoid otherwise breaking changes in the current Campaign Management API version.
+The key and value pair of string and string values.

 ## Syntax
 ```xml